 Abstract

 Small-angle X-ray scattering (SAXS) experiments are widely used for the characterization of biological macromolecules in solution.
 SAXS patterns contain information on the size and shape of dissolved particles in nanometer resolution.
-Here we propose a novel method for primary SAXS data analysis based on the application of artificial neural networks.
-Trained on synthetic SAXS data, the feedforward neural networks are able to reliably predict molecular weight and maximum intraparticle distance (Dmax) directly from experimental data.
-Our method is applicable to data from monodisperse solutions of folded proteins, intrinsically disordered proteins and nucleic acids.
-The method was rigorously tested against synthetic SAXS data on various angular ranges and levels of noise and demonstrated higher accuracy and better robustness against simulated experimental noise compared to other methods.
+Here we propose a novel method for primary SAXS data analysis based on the application of artificial neural networks (NN).
+Trained on synthetic SAXS data, the feedforward neural networks are able to reliably predict molecular weight and maximum intraparticle distance (Dmax) directly from the experimental data.
+The method is applicable to data from monodisperse solutions of folded proteins, intrinsically disordered proteins and nucleic acids.
+Extensive tests on synthetic SAXS data generated in various angular ranges with varying levels of noise demonstrated a higher accuracy and better robustness of the NN approach compared to the existing methods.

 Introduction